 The BE-4 engine will be used on our New Glenn family of launch vehicles.
 The first stage will use seven BE-4 engines and the second stage will use a single BE-4 engine.

 We’ve built a new facility dedicated solely to testing the BE-4.
 We’re testing components, including the subscale oxygen-rich preburner, staged combustion of the preburner, and main injector assembly.
 Powerpack testing of the turbopumps and main valves is underway, as is staged combustion testing of the subscale oxygen-rich preburner and main injector assembly.
-Full engine testing will begin in 2016.
+Preparations for full engine testing are underway.

 We’ve designed our suborbital vehicle to feed directly into our orbital program.
 With every suborbital launch, we’re reaching toward orbital spaceflight.